scrabbletank/farhome-rules/rulesdoc.md

 You take no penalty to surprise and you add 1 superior die to initiative rolls.

 #### Agile
-As long as you aren't wearing armor, you roll defense die equal to your dexterity level.
+As long as you aren't wearing armor, you roll defense die equal to your Dexterity score.

 #### Wizard
 You gain proficiency in Arcane spells.